opengeospatial/CoverageJSON/Response_to_Public_Comments/Comment1.md

 The Supporters unanimously reject this comment on the grounds that outside of OGC, there is no power to change the specification or rename it, but this is possible within OGC.

 The Supporters are responsible for their software investments and to their users.
 There is no intention to bypass the Coverages SWG. ...
-Once the CoverageJSON document is an OGC document, some Coverage SWG members have agreed to work on a detailed comparison (Discussion Paper) and this should produce some well-founded recomendations for the way forward.
+Once the CoverageJSON document is an OGC document, some Coverage SWG members have agreed to work on a detailed comparison (Discussion Paper) and this should produce some well-founded recommendations for the way forward.

 The group had agreed that your original issue above was addressed and could be closed.
 @chris-little closed this 16 Oct 2021

-co